How to Add and Change a Signature in Microsoft Outlook

-Click the gear icon at the top to open your settings.
-Then, select Options > Mail > Layout > Email signature.
+- Click the gear icon on the top right to open your settings.

 While you can currently only create and use one signature on the Outlook site, you can still format it, add images and links, and configure it to the message type.

 Take the Time to Create Your Outlook Email Signature

 For business emails, signatures can be simple, attractive, and useful all at the same time.
 They give your recipients an easy way to see your contact information and visit your company website.
 For personal emails, signatures can be unique, fun, and entertaining.
 They can show personality and spirit.